 The Company considers all highly liquid investments with original maturities of three months or less to be cash equivalents.
-The Company maintains its cash and cash equivalents primarily with a single financial institution.
+The Company maintains its cash and cash equivalents primarily with a single financial institution and is fully insured with the Federal Deposit Insurance Corporation (FDIC) under the temporary liquidity guarantee program.